imesh/confluence-cli/README.md

-## Confluence Client
+## Confluence CLI
-This is a confluence client for querying and updating content in Confluence.
+A CLI for executing basic operations of Confluence remotely.

 ### How to run
 1. Install pip by following this [guide](https://pip.pypa.io/en/latest/installing.html#install-pip):